polterguy/polterguy.github.io/documentation/magic.lambda.ad-auth/index.md

 your project encapsulating this, which you can do by checking out the [package's NuGet project](https://www.nuget.org/packages/magic.lambda.ad-auth/) page.
-Also notice that _before_ you apply the above changes, you'll have to create a user in your Magic database with the same username you're using to sign on to your domain.
-This is typically your company email address.
+Also notice that _before_ you apply the above changes, you'll have to create a user in your Magic database with the same username you're using to sign on to your Windows domain.
 After you've created this user, you'll have to associate this user with the root role somehow, since after you've applied the above configurations you can no longer login using your default root account.
+Your Windows username is typically something resembling the following _"acme\username"_, where acme is your Domain name.

-The last parts is crucial since this package _only_ changes authentication, and _not_ authorisation.
+Creating a user before you switch your configuration is crucial since this package _only_ changes authentication, and _not_ authorisation.
 This implies that you'll still need to use the default role assignment from Magic, which does a lookup into the _"magic/roles"_ database table - And in order to associate a user with roles, you'll need an actual username to associate the user with these role(s).
 However, the passwords of your users as you create these are irrelevant, since the default password logic of Magic is never applied once you've configured your Magic application to function according to the above recipe.

 This allows you to still apply (most) of the default auth parts to your users, such as locking them out, imprison them, impersonate them, etc - See the video documentation for the _"Auth"_ menu item to understand